 #5) Read the Bug report before hitting the Submit button

-Read all the sentences, wordings and steps that are used in the bug report.
+Read all the sentences, wordings, and steps that are used in the bug report.
 See if any sentence is creating ambiguity that can lead to misinterpretation.
 Misleading words or sentences should be avoided in order to have a clear bug report.

-#6) Do not use Abusive language
+#6) Do not use abusive language.

-No doubt that your bug report should be a high-quality document.
+There is no doubt that your bug report should be a high-quality document.

 For better productivity write a better Bug report.